RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1FindBehaviorGroupsByBundleIdParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Lists the behavior groups associated with a bundle.
+Use this endpoint to see the behavior groups that are configured for a particular bundle for a particular tenant.

 **`Summary`**

-Retrieve the behavior groups of a bundle.
+List behavior groups in a bundle

 **`Throws`**